qvan-ste/qvan-ste/README.md

 - 💼 IT Admin at [Crisp](https://crisp.nl/)
 - 🧑🏽‍🎓 Student at Codam, a 42 school
-- 🧑🏽‍💻 Mainly developing in C. Can also be spotted writing a bit of TypeScript, or scripts in Bash and PowerShell
+- 🧑🏽‍💻 Mainly developing in C. Trying to learn some web stuff